 They avoid you.
 Communicate around you.
 Or behind your back.

 Small-minded people don't ask questions.
 They'd much rather assume, avoid you, or make up their own news and facts.
-Their threshold for tolerating inconvenient realities and (geopolitical) facts is so low that they discredit well-reputed and well-researched journalism, news organizations (think the Associated Press, the BBC, Reuters, New York Times, NPR, CNN, CBS, ABC, NBC) and news items.
+Their threshold for tolerating inconvenient realities and (geopolitical) facts is so low that they discredit well-reputed and well-researched data or established journalism, news organizations (think the Associated Press, the BBC, Reuters, New York Times, NPR, CNN, CBS, ABC, NBC) and news items.
 Hence the humorous Twitter #FoxNewsFacts and faux news.
 They create and shamelessly live in a silo aimed at attracting and catering to groupthink, conspiracy theory and gushing speculation.
 And when they site facts, its always from obscure, and often very extreme sources.
 Small-minded people don't like to be challenged by the truth either.